PHCEAC/Qideas/DeviceWidget-tree-view.md

 Questions:
 * What classes of device/what use cases might be easier with display of  a parent dev/bus/source qube?
-* Is even one level of parent-child relationship tolerable?
+* Is even one level of parent-child relationship tolerable in the widget?
+    * There is already grouping - fairly easy to understand, but difficult to apprehend relationships.
 * Should parent be collapsible?
     * more confusing if sought dev is hidden
     * less looking at rarely used ssd partitions.